European hydrogen markets

 What is it about?

-Today, ACER releases its second quarterly review of key developments in European gas wholesale markets as part of its 2024 Market Monitoring Report (MMR).
-The first publication was issued in March 2024.
+Today, ACER releases its third quarterly review of key developments in European gas wholesale markets as part of its 2024 Market Monitoring Report (MMR).
+The first and second publication were issued respectively in March and July 2024.

 What challenges lie ahead?

 ACER will continue to closely monitor trends in the European gas markets that could lead to short-term volatility for European energy markets.
-The next update on the European gas wholesale markets will be published in October 2024.
+The next update on the European gas wholesale markets will be published early in 2025.

 Check out our other 2024 MMR publications.